Why is this medication prescribed?

 - tell your doctor if you have or have ever had skin conditions or sensitivities.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using spinosad suspension, call your doctor.
+If you are breastfeeding, wash your breasts with soap and water to remove spinosad suspension before feeding your baby.

 What special dietary instructions should I follow?